 “King” might be in their name, but because of their sweet and loving nature, Cavalier King Charles Spaniels treat their loved ones like royalty (get ready for a lot of affection!).
 And the royal treatment should be extended back to them, especially regarding their specific grooming needs.

 What do Cavalier King Charles Spaniels look like?

-Cavalier King Charles Spaniels are around 12 to 13 inches tall at their shoulders and weigh between 13 to 18 pounds, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+Cavalier King Charles Spaniels are around 12 to 13 inches tall at their shoulders and weigh between 13 to 18 pounds, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 Their fur grows in solid colors, like Blenheim and ruby and combinations, including black mixed with white or tan.